 >>: Why are the backs of some jades uneven?

-There are various types of jade on the market.
-It...
+There are many jade pendants on the jade market, ...